steadybit/extension-aws/README.md

 FIS will create a [ServiceLinkedRole](https://docs.aws.amazon.com/fis/latest/userguide/using-service-linked-roles.html) AWSServiceRoleForFIS when you start an experiment.
-If you started the experiment from the ui and the role is already existing, you can omit the iam:
+If you started the experiment from the ui and if the role is already existing, you can omit the iam:
 CreateServiceLinkedRole permission.
 If you want to start the very first fis experiment via the steadybit agent, you will need to add the permission.